-The UN Framework Convention on Climate Change (UNFCCC) Paris Agreement aims to hold increases in global average temperatures to well below 2°C above pre-industrial levels while pursing efforts to limit increases to 1.5°C .
+The UN Framework Convention on Climate Change (UNFCCC) Paris Agreement aims to hold increases in global average temperatures to well below 2°C above pre-industrial levels while pursuing efforts to limit increases to 1.5°C .
 However, even these increases are likely to result in more frequent extreme weather events.
-The science is clear, a hotter atmosphere has a more energetic water cycle, and warmer air can hold more moisture – with likelihood of more intense downpours.
+The science is clear, a hotter atmosphere has a more energetic water cycle, and warmer air can hold more moisture – with the likelihood of more intense downpours.
 Climate change is therefore likely to increase the intensity, and possibly the frequency, of hurricanes .

 Human activities are well established as the main cause of global warming .
-Cumulative carbon dioxide emissions are the primary driver of climate changes.
+Cumulative carbon dioxide emissions are the primary driver of climate change.
 Analysis has begun to quantify the contributions to climate change from individual nations and companies , including changes in extreme event frequencies .

-The 2017 Atlantic hurricane season, comprising hurricanes Harvey, Irma, Jose and Maria has been the second costliest to date, with $200 billion damages estimated, compared with $211 billion in 2005 .
+The 2017 Atlantic hurricane season, comprising hurricanes Harvey, Irma, Jose and Maria has been the second-costliest to date, with $200 billion damages estimated, compared with $211 billion in 2005 .
 Projections suggest the frequency of Hurricane Harvey-like precipitation intensities have increased 6% since the late 20th century with more expected .

 WHO ARE THE EMITTERS?